What is the Importance of Geostatistics?

 For example, if you have soil samples at specific locations, geostatistics can answer these types of questions:

-How confident is the spatial prediction for the amount of soil moisture is true?
+- How confident is the spatial prediction for the amount of soil moisture true?

 This is different from deterministic interpolation techniques like Inverse Distance Weighting (IDW), where it just estimates unknown locations.